krisukox/game-engine/README.md

 [![codecov](ray-cast.png)](ray-cast.gif)

-General purpose of this project is to create engine that can handle any black-white image and turn it to 3D objects.
+The general purpose of this project is to create engine that can handle any black-white image and turns it to 3D objects.

 ## Tools and depenencies